FAIRiCUBE/resource-metadata/README.md

 # Resource Metadata
-The purpose of this repository is to collect metadata information for the processing/analysis (a/p) resources of the project.
+The purpose of this repository is to govern the creation and maintenance of metadata of processing/analysis (a/p) resources.
+Aspects related to the governance of codelists apply also to datasets metadata.

 To create the metadata file for a new a/p resource as well as to update an existing one use the dedicated [web application](https://fairicube-md.dev.epsilon-italia.it/).